 A JSR would allow states and territories to procure any required reserves that individual jurisdictions consider necessary beyond the market reliability standard.
 This would involve the purchase of additional reserve capacity from generators that don’t participate in the NEM or large energy users who can temporarily reduce their usage, during periods of very high demand.

 In the JSR recommended by the ESB, JSR capacity would not be allowed to participate in the normal day-to-day operation of the electricity system but would be kept ready, as other emergency reserves are, for when it is needed.
 For example, during heatwaves or when natural disasters interrupt transmission infrastructure.
 This will ensure that state and territory governments are able to maintain enough reserve capacity in their region to ensure reliable and secure electricity for their consumers as the percentage of weather dependent generators increases.

-The ESB has released a consultation paper and draft rule that amends the interim reliability reserves.
-The paper also provides information about how jurisdictions can, under the current rules, fund their own out-of-market resources using AEMO’s short notice RERT panel.
-Both aspects work in tandem to action the P2025 recommendation to develop a NEM wide JSR.
+The ESB released a consultation paper and draft rule that amends the interim reliability reserves.
+The paper provided information about how jurisdictions can, under the current rules, fund their own out-of-market resources using AEMO’s short notice RERT panel.
+Both aspects work in tandem to action the P2025 recommendation to develop a NEM wide jurisdictional strategic reserve (JSR).